lpsinger/userguide/early_warning.rst

 ✨Early-Warning Alerts
 ======================

+:term:`BNS` mergers spend several minutes in band of the Advanced ground-based gravitational-wave detectors.
+For some loud and nearby :term:`BNS` mergers, it is possible to accumulate enough :term:`SNR` and detect them several tens of seconds before merger.
 During O3, automated public alerts for :term:`CBC` events have been sent within as little as 2 minutes after merger.
-However, some :term:`BNS` mergers are detectable for up to tens of seconds *before* merger during the event's inspiral phase during which the signal sweeps in frequency from tens of hertz to kilohertz across LIGO's sensitive band.
+In O4, we will be deploying search pipelines that can in principle detect BNS events before merger.

 Since it is generally assumed that detectable electromagnetic (or neutrino) emission starts shortly *after* merger, a pre-merger gravitational-wave